Paranormal Activity 2: Box office

 Paranormal Activity 2 broke the record for biggest midnight gross for an R-rated film with $6.3 million, beating the previous record-holder Watchmen by $4.6 million, and broke the record for biggest opening for a horror movie of all time.
-On its opening day, Paranormal Activity 2 placed number one at the box office, making $20,100,000 and finished with a total of $41,500,000 estimated over the weekend, placing first at the box office.
-It has currently grossed $84,752,907 in North America and $92,759,125 overseas, giving the film a worldwide total of $177,512,032.
+On its opening day, Paranormal Activity 2 placed number one at the box office, making $20.1 million and finished with a total of $41.5 million estimated over the weekend, placing first at the box office.
+It has currently grossed $84.8 million in North America and $92.8 million overseas, giving the film a worldwide total of $177.5 million.

 Home media

 Paranormal Activity 2 was released on DVD/Blu-ray and video on demand/pay-per-view on February 8, 2011, and includes an unrated director's cut and deleted scenes.
 Paranormal Activity 2 was placed at #1 for top Blu-ray and rental sales for its first week of being out.
 The film grossed $20.4 million in home sales.

-The deleted scene from Paranormal Activity 2 titled "Hunter" is available in Paranormal Activity 2: Unrated Director's Cut.
+In January 2012, the first three films in the series were edited in chronological order and released as a single film on digital platforms under the title Paranormal Activity: The Chronology.

 Prequel and sequels

 The third film of the series, Paranormal Activity 3, was released in theaters on October 21, 2011.
 It serves as a prequel, set 18 years prior to the events of the first two films.

 The fourth film, Paranormal Activity 4, was released on October 18, 2012.
-It was planned to take place four years after the events of Paranormal Activity 2.
+It was planned to take place several years after the events of Paranormal Activity 2.
 Katie and Hunter have reappeared and live in a house across the street from Alex and Wyatt.
 Alex and her family begin experiencing paranormal events taking place in their own home.
 "Toby" is mentioned once in the film, said by Ben.
 Although a box office success, Paranormal Activity 4 was a critical failure.

 A fifth film, Paranormal Activity: The Marked Ones, and a sixth film, Paranormal Activity: The Ghost Dimension, were released in 2014 and 2015 respectively.
 A seventh film, Paranormal Activity: Next of Kin, was released in 2021.